 Are you ready to take the way of the Samurai?

-per group of up to 4
+per group of 2

 - After booking, follow the instructions you receive by e-mail for playing this city game & walking tour.

 - 100% Money Back Guarantee if you don't enjoy the quest

 - Enter the world of Old Edo on the winding back alleys of Kagurazaka